Brazil back at Maracanã after 6 years for Copa América final

-The Maracanã will stage the Copa América final, where Brazil will play for a 10th title against defending champion Chile or underdog Peru.
+The Maracanã will stage the Copa América final, where Brazil will play for a 10th title against underdogs Peru, which beat defending champions Chile 3-0 on Wednesday.

-The final will mark the first match for many Brazil players at the 87,000-seat Rio de Janeiro stadium which has featured two World Cup finals, the Rio de Janeiro Olympic soccer finals, and many other great matches.
+The final will mark the first match for many Brazil players at the 87,000-seat Rio de Janeiro stadium, which has featured two World Cup finals and the Rio de Janeiro Olympic soccer finals among many noteworthy matches.

 Even Brazil’s Tite has not coached at the Maracanã since he took the job in 2016.

-“Now I will truly become the coach of the national team,” Tite jokingly said at Mineirão Stadium after beating Argentina 2-0 in the semifinals.
+“Now I will truly become the coach of the national team,” Tite jokingly said at Mineirão Stadium after Brazil beat Argentina 2-0 in the semifinals.

 “Players always say that you only become a footballer if you played at the Maracanã.
 It is the same thing for the coach.”

-The last Brazil match at the stadium was in June 2016, when the Seleção routed then world and European champion Spain 3-0 in the 2013 Confederations’ Cup final.
+The last Brazil match at the stadium was in June 2013, when the Seleção routed then-world and European champion Spain 3-0 in the Confederations Cup final.

 Brazilian fans are expected to recreate that electric atmosphere and back the team to its first Copa América title since 2007.

-Chile and Peru meet in Porto Alegre later Wednesday for the other place in the final.

 Brazil was initially scheduled to end its most recent World Cup qualifying campaign at the Maracanã.
-But the match against Chile in October 2017 was moved to São Paulo’s Allianz Parque due to legal problems involving the Maracanã.
+But the match against Chile in October 2017 was moved to São Paulo’s Allianz Parque because of legal problems involving the Maracanã.

 Corruption scandals and frequent changes in the administration stained the stadium that was revamped for the 2014 World Cup.
 Brazil would have played at its Rio home if it had reached the final, but losing to Germany 7-1 in the semifinals delayed its return.